whollysmoke9232-hue/grace-in-the-margins/src/devotionals/a-holy-moment.md

 ---
-title: "A Holy Moment: The Unspoken Voice of Love"
+title: "🌳 A Holy Moment: The Unspoken Voice of Love"
+date: 2025-08-02
+author: Ed Wilkins
 layout: default.njk
 excerpt: "In the silent sway of trees and the thunderous hush of mountains, God's love speaks without words."
 tags:
-  - devotionals
-  - creation
-  - spiritual-growth
-date: 2025-08-02
 ---

 ## 📖 Key Scripture